X

 Colt decided to move everything she wanted to take to Chapel Pointe into her garage.
 Segregating the items she wanted to keep in a single space allowed her to see all of her items together and simplified her decision-making process.

-If you need help creating a system that works for you, consider hiring an organizing consultant or a senior move management company, like The Relocation Project.
+If you need help creating a system that works for you, consider hiring an organizing consultant or a senior move management company.

 1. Know Your Future Floor Plan